LuTang-Terrence/Inferential-Statistics/README.md

 3. Set up a hypothesis test, make inferences from a sample, and draw conclusions based on the results

 # Files
-You can read the HTML [report](https://cdn.rawgit.com/LuTang-Terrence/Inferential-Statistics/a7b54544/project_6.html).
+The project is written in R. You can read the HTML [report](https://cdn.rawgit.com/LuTang-Terrence/Inferential-Statistics/a7b54544/project_6.html).